-Upon completion of the B.A. in Food and Nutrition Management, the student will successfully:
+Upon completion of the major in Food and Nutrition Management, the student will successfully:

-- 1. Demonstrate knowledge and application of nutrition science in health and disease. - 2.
+- 1. Demonstrate knowledge and application of nutrition science. - 2.
 Apply sanitation and safety regulations. - 3.
-Apply principles of food systems, food science and techniques of food preparation. - 4.
-Demonstrate knowledge and strategic application of principles of management theories and systems. - 5.
-Describe a sustainable food system and the interrelationships with public health, nutrition, the environment, equity, and society.
+Apply principles of food services, food science and techniques of food preparation and modification. - 4.
+Demonstrate knowledge and strategic application of principles of management theories and systems.

+- 5. Describe a sustainable food system and the interrelationships with public health, nutrition, the environment, equity, and society. - 6.
+Demonstrate professional communication and education skills. - 7.
+Develop critical thinking skills.